Image icon for Everypaw's claim information page

 If You’re Not Registered for the Pet Portal

-Download the form from the section below, follow the instructions and pass it on to your vet for them to do their part.
-Once your vet sends it back to us, the team aim to get to work on new claims within 5 days of them landing in our post room.
+Download the form from the section below, follow the instructions, and pass it on to your vet so they can do their part.
+Once your vet sends it back to us, the team aims to work on new claims within 5 days of them landing in our post room.

-If you have any questions about a specific section of the form - or about what receipts you need to send with it, get on the dog and bone to Everypaw HQ.
-If we get everything we need all in one go, it means we can get your claim sorted as quickly as possible.
+If you have any questions about a specific section of the form or what receipts you need to send with it, get on the dog and bone to Everypaw HQ.
+If we get everything we need all in one go, we can get your claim sorted as quickly as possible.

 If you need to make another type of claim, please call 0344 543 1009, and we'll send you the claim form you need.